JamesMGreene/nestdb/README.md

 Compaction will also immediately remove any documents whose data line has become corrupted, assuming that the total percentage of all corrupted documents in that database still falls below the specified `corruptAlertThreshold` option's value.

 Durability works similarly to major databases: compaction forces the OS to physically flush data to disk, while appends to the data file do not (the OS is responsible for flushing the data).
 That guarantees that a server crash can never cause complete data loss, while preserving performance.
 The worst that can happen is a crash between two syncs, causing a loss of all data between the two syncs.
-Usually syncs are 30 seconds appart so that's at most 30 seconds of data. <a href="http://oldblog.antirez.com/post/redis-persistence-demystified.html" target="_blank">This post by Antirez on Redis persistence</a> explains this in more details, NeDB being very close to Redis AOF persistence with `appendfsync` option set to `no`.
+Usually syncs are 30 seconds appart so that's at most 30 seconds of data. <a href="http://oldblog.antirez.com/post/redis-persistence-demystified.html" target="_blank">This post by Antirez on Redis persistence</a> explains this in more details, NestDB being very close to Redis AOF persistence with `appendfsync` option set to `no`.

 ### Inserting documents